 Some construction, real estate and other commercial contracts require that the parties go into mediation or another form of ADR before advancing to the arbitration stage or litigation in a court.

-We handle arbitrations, mediations and other forms of alternative dispute resolution throughout the New York City region and beyond.
-We have been involved in arbitrations or other ADR concerning, among other examples, such diverse subjects as the termination of a contract for the construction of a high-rise condominium, the determination of the fair market rent for the extension of a commercial lease, the electrification of a railroad corridor, the determination of utility overcharges under a lease, the fiduciary responsibilities of the general partner of a limited real estate partnership, the right of a party to brokerage fees, and the responsibility for construction delay.
-Contact us to learn more about our firm's approach to pursuing successful outcomes outside of the litigation context.
+We handle arbitration, mediation and other forms of alternative dispute resolution throughout the New York City region and beyond.
+We have been involved in arbitration or other ADR concerning, among other examples, such diverse subjects as the termination of a contract for the construction of a high-rise condominium, the determination of the fair market rent for the extension of a commercial lease, the electrification of a railroad corridor, the determination of utility overcharges under a lease, the fiduciary responsibilities of the general partner of a limited real estate partnership, the right of a party to brokerage fees, and the responsibility for construction delay.